firefart/pandocserver/Readme.md

   "resources": {
     "background.pdf": "base64 encoded file content",
     "test.jpg": "base64 encoded file content"
-  },
-  "toc": true
   }
+}
 ```

 The `resources` object is optional and can be omitted if no resources are needed.
-The `toc` parameter specifies if the generated pdf should include a table of contents.

 The returned response is also a JSON object with two possible outcomes.
 If the status code is not 200 there was an error.
 In this case the detailed error is shown on the terminal and a generic error message is sent back to the client.